 It is interesting to note that to this day it is strictly forbidden to sell cold beer in Prince Edward Island – it’s still on the books!

 CANADIANS ARE ALL WET

 After World War 1, the United States decided to stay dry.
 Canada, however, wishing to turn away from its history of strong temperance movements, went wet.
-The dominion government of 1919 parked the question of prohibition on each province’s doorstep.
+The dominion government of 1919 parked the question of a prohibition on each province’s doorstep.

 Quebec and British Columbia led the way by setting up government-controlled liquor stores.
 The provinces prairie followed suit in 1923 and 1924, after seeing the revenue that the liquor commissions generated.
 Ontario joined in 1926.
 By the end of the decade, the only dry province was Prince Edward Island; they conceded in 1948.

 Distilleries and breweries such as Hiram Walker in Windsor, Gooderham and Worts in Toronto, and Molson’s Breweries in Montreal were already old and established businesses.

 The United States’ decision to keep its Eighteenth Amendment, prohibition legislation, sparked a gigantic cross-border smuggling operation that resulted in the 1926 Customs Scandal.

 By land and water, Canadian liquor was smuggled into the United States, and customs officers conspired with smugglers on either side of the border.
 The most famous illegal trafficking point was along the 200 kilometres between Cornwall, Ontario and Rock Island, Quebec – 60 unprotected roads led to Vermont and the New York State.
 Another spot later revealed was the Windsor-Detroit border, which was ruled by the prognostic of the Mafia, Black Hand.
 Customs officers conspired with smugglers on either side of the border.